BaiyangZhang/BaiyangZhang.github.io/_posts/2024-05-28-Tsallis-Statistics-in-Logistic-Regression.md

 \frac{dy}{dx} = a+by \implies \frac{dy}{a+by}=dx\implies y=\frac{1}{b}(e^{ b(x+c) }-a),
 $$

-which does look very promising.
+which does not look very promising.
 Then Tsallis considered a non-linear generalization:

 $$
 \frac{dy}{dx} = y^{q}, \quad  q\in \mathbb{R},\quad y(0)=1.